bbqkees/ems-esp-domoticz-plugin/README.md

 ### Setting the correct topics
 The plugin listens to the topics preceded by "home/ems-esp/".
 In the latest EMS-ESP firmware versions the default topic is "ems-esp".
 To change this go to the Gateway web interface and to the MQTT settings.
 Now set the Base parameter to "home".
+You can also change it in the plugin.

 ## Using the plugin
 On the first run the plugin will create several devices and sensors in Domoticz.<br>